I’m represented by another talent agency, can I still take part?

 No. The minimum age for the course is 18

-When does the course start and what are the course dates?
+When do lessons start and what are the lesson dates?

-When do I need to pay for the course?
+When do I need to pay for the term?

 What is the maximum class size?

-Does my enrolment on the course mean I am part of The Saffron Group agency too?
+Does my enrolment on the classes mean I am part of The Saffron Group agency too?

-No. The OIAC is a separate entity to the agency – The Saffron Group.
+No. The Saffron Acting Studios is a separate entity to the agency – The Saffron Group.
 Successful enrolment on the course does not mean you are part of the agency.
-By applying for the course it is under the sole purpose of acting training.
-Therefore, as a student of the OIAC, you are not represented by or guaranteed representation by The Saffron Group.
+By applying for the classes it is under the sole purpose of acting training.
+Therefore, as a student of The Saffron Acting Studios, you are not represented by or guaranteed representation by The Saffron Group.

-Will I gain a qualification once the course has completed?
+Will I gain a qualification once the lessons have completed?